Information Technology Services (ITS)

 Quick links

-Return to campus ITS toolkit
+Working on campus ITS toolkit

 ITS offers a variety of University of Toronto-integrated systems and tools to enhance your on campus work experience, from booking rooms and scheduling meetings to organizing projects and accessing shared files.